shr3ya-shreya/ftiness-rag-agent/README.md

 3. **Permission Errors**: Check file permissions in storage/ directory
 4. **Port Already in Use**: Change port in config.py or kill existing processes

-### Debug Tips

-1. Use Cursor debugger (F5) to step through code
-2. Check Python interpreter in Cursor (bottom-left)
-3. View output in Cursor terminal
-4. Use "Python: Select Interpreter" to choose correct venv

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the test cases
-3. Open an issue on GitHub
-4. Check the API documentation at `http://localhost:8000/docs` when running